Prevention of dementia

 The prevention of dementia involves reducing the number of risk factors for the development of dementia, and is a global health priority needing a global response.
 Initiatives include the establishment of the International Research Network on Dementia Prevention (IRNDP) which aims to link researchers in this field globally, and the establishment of the Global Dementia Observatory a web-based data knowledge and exchange platform, which will collate and disseminate key dementia data from members states.
 Although there is no cure for dementia, it is well established that modifiable risk factors influence both the likelihood of developing dementia and the age at which it is developed.
 Dementia can be prevented by reducing the risk factors for vascular disease such as diabetes, high blood pressure, obesity, smoking, physical inactivity and depression.
 A study concluded that more than a third of dementia cases are theoretically preventable.
 Among older adults both an unfavorable lifestyle and high genetic risk are independently associated with higher dementia risk.
 A favorable lifestyle is associated with a lower dementia risk, regardless of genetic risk.
 In 2020, a study identified 12 modifiable lifestyle factors, and the early treatment of acquired hearing loss was estimated as the most significant of these factors, potentially preventing up to 9% of dementia cases.
+Several recent studies show that certain vaccines, such as the one against shingles, could have a significant protective effect against the risk of dementia.